 Ivor Spencer-Thomas was born on 11 April 1907 and died at the age of 94 on 30 August 2001.
-While his contribution to rural life reflects much of what has happened all over Britain during the twentieth century, his impact on the village of Braughing in Hertfordshire, England, during the economic depression of the 1930s was unique.
+While his contribution to rural life reflects much of what was happening all over Britain during the twentieth century, his impact on the village of Braughing in Hertfordshire, England, during the economic depression of the 1930s was unique.
 He was an inveterate inventor and improviser, always in the forefront of developing agriculture and market gardening as a commercial enterprise.
 He was married to Rosabel and they had two children, Owen and Rosemary.

 Ivor was born into an agricultural family in Llanymynech, Powys, on the Welsh-English border, where his father, Robert, was a sheep farmer.
 He was the youngest of three children.